vik80sh/Interview-React-Java-DSA-SQL---2026/Backend/Springboot/01-Spring-Boot-Fundamentals.md

 }
 ```

-Nothing here is a new idea — it's section 5's `Car`/`Engine` pattern, just with real class names: `UserController` depends on `UserService`, which depends on `UserRepository`.
-Spring creates all three, in dependency order, and wires them together at startup, exactly like it wired `Car` and `PetrolEngine`.
+Same `Car`/`Engine` pattern, real names: `UserController` depends on `UserService`, which depends on `UserRepository`.
+Spring builds all three in dependency order and wires them together.

-One deliberate design choice worth noticing: the controller returns a `UserResponse` (a DTO — "Data Transfer Object," just a plain class shaped for the API response), not the raw `User` entity.
-This keeps your database structure from leaking directly into your API — you can change a database column without necessarily changing what clients receive, and you avoid accidentally serializing internal fields (or triggering lazy-loading errors) that were never meant to be public.
+Notice the controller returns a `UserResponse` (a DTO — "Data Transfer Object," a plain class shaped for the API), not the raw `User` entity.
+This keeps the database structure from leaking into the API — a database column can change without necessarily changing what clients receive, and you avoid accidentally serializing internal fields or triggering lazy-loading errors.

-## 8. The Stereotype Annotations, and When to Use `@Bean` Instead
+## 8. Stereotypes, `@Bean`, Scopes, and Proxies

-`@Component`, `@Service`, `@Repository`, and `@RestController` all do the *same mechanical thing* — they mark a class as a bean for step 2 of startup to find.
-The difference between them is purely about communicating intent to a human reader:
+`@Component`, `@Service`, `@Repository`, and `@RestController` all do the same mechanical thing — mark a class as a bean for scanning to find.
+The difference is purely intent, for a human reader:

-- `@Component` — generic; "this is a Spring-managed class," no further claim.
+- `@Component` — generic, no further claim.
-- `@Service` — "this class holds business logic."
+- `@Service` — business logic.
-- `@Repository` — "this class talks to the database"; it also enables Spring's persistence-exception translation for classes that use it.
+- `@Repository` — talks to the database; also enables Spring's persistence-exception translation.
-- `@RestController` — a `@Controller` that also assumes every method's return value should be written directly into the HTTP response body (it bakes in `@ResponseBody`).
+- `@RestController` — a `@Controller` whose methods write their return value directly into the HTTP response body.

-All four of those work by *scanning your own source code*.
-But sometimes you need a bean for a class you didn't write — a third-party class from a library, or something that needs a small amount of setup logic to construct.
-You can't put `@Component` on a class that lives in someone else's `.jar` file.
-For that case, you write the construction logic yourself inside a `@Configuration` class, using `@Bean`:
+All four work by scanning your own source code.
+For a class you didn't write — a third-party library class, or something needing setup logic — you can't add an annotation to it, so you write the construction yourself inside a `@Configuration` class using `@Bean`:

 ```java
 @Configuration